Candy Cane Cookies

 To make these peppermint candy cane cookies, you’ll start by beating together butter and powdered sugar using an electric mixer.
 Once the butter and sugar are well combined and creamy, mix in an egg, almond extract and vanilla extract.

-In a separate bowl, whisk together the all-purpose flour and salt.
+In a separate bowl, whisk together the all-purpose flour, baking powder and salt.
 Mix these dry ingredients into the cookie dough until everything is just combined.

 To color the cookie dough, first divide the dough in half.
 Mix red food coloring into half of the dough and leave the other half white.